 Given the huge range of support measures which have been made available to businesses the support tool will be invaluable in ensuring that businesses can more easily understand which measure are applicable for them, and to help ensure that no potentially important measures are inadvertently overlooked.

 Deferring VAT payments

 One of the COVID measures announced by the UK Government was the ability for businesses to defer their VAT liability for VAT periods ending February 20, March 20 or April 20 and, for those businesses on the VAT Payments on Account Scheme, those payments on account that were due on or before 30 June 2020.
 Over £28bn of VAT has been deferred by businesses and originally that deferred VAT would have been repayable by 31 March 2021.
-However, the UK Government has announced a new payment scheme which means that rather than repaying the deferred VAT in one lump sum, businesses can make up to 11 smaller monthly payments which will need to be paid by the end of March 2022.
-Those payments will be interest free, but businesses must opt into the scheme and a Direct Debit will need to be entered into as part of the opt-in process.
-Further details of this payment scheme and the opting in process is expected in early 2021.
+However, the UK Government has announced a new payment scheme which means that rather than repaying the deferred VAT in one lump sum, businesses can make up to 11 smaller monthly payments which will need to be paid by the end of January 2022.
+Those payments will be interest free, but businesses must opt into the scheme and businesses should be able to apply from 23 February 2021.
+In order to apply, all VAT returns in the last 4 years need to have been submitted and a Direct Debit will normally need to be entered into as part of the opt-in process.

-This new payment mechanism for the deferred VAT will be welcomed by businesses, as it removes the requirement for a potentially significant VAT payment becoming due while trading restrictions may still be in place.
-The ability to make smaller payments to March 2022 should ease cash-flow pressures for businesses as the economy hopefully opens up.
+This payment mechanism for the deferred VAT will be welcomed by businesses, as it removes the requirement for a potentially significant VAT payment becoming due while trading restrictions are still be in place.
+The ability to make smaller payments to January 2022 should ease cash-flow pressures for businesses as the economy hopefully opens up.